 Every organization is unique.
 Customizing the steps and elements ensures the R&R system aligns with your culture, workforce, and business needs, maximizing its effectiveness.

-Employees may feel undervalued, which can lead to lower engagement, uncertainty about their role, and a decline in productivity.
+Employees may feel undervalued, leading to lower engagement, uncertainty about their roles, and reduced productivity.

-Yes—goals should not just be about morale but also about reinforcing core values and behaviors that support the long-term vision.
+Yes—goals should not just boost morale but also reinforce core values and behaviors that support the long-term vision.

 Most great employee reward and recognition systems are not established overnight but these basic steps can help them to move in the right direction towards success.